K. Rupert Murdoch

 I undertand, confidentially, that Amatil, along with one or two other corporations, has something to do with Rossiters appearance.

 In March 1983 Trevor King, the External Affairs Manager of Imperial Tobacco in London asked Martin Mulholland of Gallaher to help with an organisation of tobacco companies and newspaper executives.
-The Tobacco Alliance with the NPA (Newspaper Proprietors Assn) was then set up between Bryan Simpson (of INFOTAB) and News International.
-(Simpson had been recruited from Murdoch's Herald & Weekly Times in Australia, and he is claimed to be nephew-by-marriage to Murdoch).
-Murdoch also had influence within the NPA in Europe and the parallel organisation in the US.
+The Tobacco Alliance meeting with the NPA (Newspaper Proprietors Assn) was then set up between Bryan Simpson (of INFOTAB) and his old employer, News International.
+(Simpson had been recruited from Murdoch's Herald & Weekly Times in Australia, and claimed to be nephew-by-marriage to Murdoch).
+Murdoch also had influence within the Newspaper Publisher's Association in Europe, and parallel organisations in the US.

 Philip Morris's Media Relations division then relays the message: